rgilks/sloposcope/docker/README.md

 # AI Slop Worker - AWS Deployment

-This directory contains the Docker and infrastructure configuration for deploying the AI Slop CLI as an AWS ECS worker with SQS integration.
+This directory contains the Docker and infrastructure configuration for deploying the Sloposcope AI Text Analysis tool as an AWS ECS worker with SQS integration.

-## Architecture
+## 🏗️ Architecture

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐